ATheCoder/athecoder.github.io/content/posts/show-3d-molecules-python/index.md

 ```
 ![3D Depiction of Remdesivir](./remdesivir-3d.png)

-The resulting _ipywidget_ is a interactable 3D depiction of Remdesivir in Jupyter notebooks.
+The resulting _ipywidget_ is an interactable 3D depiction of Remdesivir in Jupyter notebooks.